gcallah/MiscWriting/AI/AIAlchemists.md

 As Eliade writes, "Alchemical transmutation is therefore equivalent to the perfecting of matter or, in Christian terminology, to its redemption."
 (151)
 Our new alchemists instead
-seek to perfect matter by turning stupid matter into matter that can compute:
+seek to perfect matter by turning stupid matter into matter that can compute.
-"The point of all these... numbers is that extremely little of the stuff on earth is devoted to useful computation.
+In  *The Age of Spiritual Machines*, Kurzweil says, "The point of all these... numbers is that extremely little of the stuff on earth is devoted to useful computation.
 This is even more true when we consider all the dumb matter in the earths midst."
-(Kurzweil, 259)
+(259)

 Lest anyone doubt that a practitioner can make enormous technical advances while yet embracing a dubious ideology, we offer you...
 Isaac Newton and alchemy.